 - Delta Comfort+ – Available on domestic and international flights, these seats have increased legroom and dedicated overhead bin space.

 - Main Cabin – Basic Delta seats located in the back of the plane, most of which have access to seatback entertainment and charging ports.
 Of course, you can always upgrade to a “Delta Preferred” seat.

 - Basic Economy – No way to hide that you’re selling a no-frills ticket.
 Here’s what you get from a basic economy ticket on Delta.

 From here on out, things get much easier to understand.
-Since the following airlines only fly in the US and to the Caribbean, Mexico and Central America, there isn’t a huge need for these planes to have flatbed seats up front.
+Since the following airlines only fly within the US and to the Caribbean, Mexico and Central America, there isn’t a huge need for these planes to have flatbed seats.
 Well, that’s unless you want to compete against the above airlines on transcontinental routes.
 We’ll get to that in a second.

-- First Class – I’ve heard Alaska’s first class seats referred to as Barcalounger class.
-I flew in this seat on a red-eye flight from Seattle to Orlando and while it was comfortable for a nap, it’s not great for sleeping in overnight.
-It is perfectly fine for lying back and enjoying a flight, though.
-Alaska is in the process of updating their first class seats so it no longer looks as if you’re flying while seated in Grandpa’s chair.
+- First Class – I’ve heard Alaska’s previous first-class seats referred to as Barcalounger class.
+Alaska is updating their first-class offering to Recaro leather seats with power outlets, generous recline, and 40″ pitch so it no longer looks as if you’re flying while seated in Grandpa’s chair.

 - Premium Class – A regular seat with an additional 4 inches of legroom and complimentary cocktails, wine or beer and a snack.

 - Main Cabin – This is the base level seat on an Alaska plane.